Corporation, LLC, or Neither:

 Long-term Goal: Going Public or Sale of the Business

 In this case, a C corporation is probably the way to go.
 Investors are comfortable with C corporations.
 And there are tax breaks for owners who sell their qualifying corporate stock.
 If you think that you may eventually sell your business, be sure to consult an experienced tax accountant to insure that your stock will qualify for special tax treatment.
+Also, there is the possibility of double taxation when liquidating a C corporation.
 Update: the recent tax law changes have made the C corporation much less attractive for small businesses because they receive no Section 199A deduction, and the 21% flat tax rate is significantly higher than the 15% previously paid by many small businesses.

 Restrictions on Which Businesses Can Form LLCs